snknitin/Recommender_Systems/README.md

 # Recommender_Systems
-Attempting different kinds of recommendation algorithms on popular datasets
+Attempting different kinds of recommendation algorithms on popular datasets and learning from 2 online courses

 1. Item-based collaborative filtering - https://lnkd.in/gNkK9HP